Shoulder Pain · San Francisco + Virtual

 02

-Why rotator cuff strengthening hasn't worked
+Why rotator cuff strengthening stalls out

 03

-Injections, massage, and manual therapy can provide real relief.
-But if nothing changes the positioning problem loading your shoulder, the relief fades.
-The Amari Method addresses both ends of the problem at once: what's overworking releases, what's underworking re-engages, and the shoulder stops absorbing all the force.
+Injections, massage, and manual therapy can bring real relief.
+But if the positioning problem loading your shoulder hasn't changed, the relief fades on its own schedule.
+Garrett works both ends of the problem at once.
+What's overworking releases.
+What went quiet wakes back up.

 What happens in your first session.

 Full assessment, guided protocols, and a take-home practice.
-60 minutes.
+About 60 minutes, in San Francisco or over video.

 01